Holiday Cottages in Wales - Dog Friendly Self-Catering Mid Wales | Blaenglanhanog

 The nearest railway station is 6 miles with connections across Wales and beyond and there is a local bus service that stops by request at the bottom of the road.

 Popular attractions in the area include the red kites, Hafren Forest, Clywedog Reservoir and Dam, Snowdonia National Park (12 miles), the largest wind farm in Europe and the Centre for Alternative Technology (12 miles).

 Amongst popular activities in the Area are the Forest Experience Rally School in Carno and within a few miles there is pony trekking, quad trekking, golf, cycling, clay pigeon shooting, narrow gauge railways, bird watching, walking, sailing and fishing.
 Three miles away is Machinations exhibition, café, children’s play barn and rabbit village.

-The Centre for Alternative Technology is about 25 minutes drive and lovely beaches are within easy reach (about 40 minutes).
+Lovely beaches within easy reach in Aberdyfi and Borth (about 40 minutes).
 Newtown has a good local theatre and lots of places to eat.
 Machynlleth and Llanidloes both have award winning restaurants and excellent weekday and weekend markets.
 There is a strong “eco” movement in the area and whole foods and local foods feature strongly.